ziziMCodes/Programming1/README.md

 ## **ECS Sim Coursework**
 ACHIEVED: 97%
 ## **Overview**
-This repository contains my implementation of the ECS Sim coursework project.
+This repository contains my implementation of the ECS Sim coursework project, which is my first ever coursework.
 The objective of the project was to create a virtual representation of a university, named "EcsSim".
 The simulation includes various facilities and staff contributing to the growth and success of the university.

 ## **Coursework Objectives**
 The key objectives of this coursework were to: